Apprenticeships and Traineeships

 What is an apprenticeship?

-An apprenticeship is a real job with training which allows apprentices to earn while they learn, whilst gaining a nationally recognised qualification.
-All apprenticeships include elements of on the job and off the job training leading to industry-recognised standards or qualifications.
-Apprenticeships are available across a diverse range of industries varying from administration to engineering through to retail, manufacturing and IT.
+An apprenticeship is an actual job with training which allows young workers to earn while they learn, whilst gaining a nationally recognised qualification.
+All apprenticeships include elements of on the job and off the job training, meeting specific employer-led standards and leading to industry recognised qualifications.
+Apprenticeships are available across a diverse range of industries, varying from administration to engineering through to retail, manufacturing and IT.

-Once the apprenticeship has finished there may be the opportunity to gain employment or promotion with the employer your son or daughter has completed the apprenticeship with, or to go on to higher education in a college or university.
+Once the apprenticeship has finished there may be the opportunity to gain employment or promotion with the employer where your son or daughter has completed the apprenticeship, to find work with another organisation or to go on to higher education in a college or university.
 This will be dependent on the employer and/or level of apprenticeship.

 - works better and more effectively;

-- is set up to move into new and better jobs;
+- is ready to move into new and better jobs

-- gains recognition for their existing skills and knowledge - it may also help them gain a qualification faster;
+- gains recognition for their existing skills and knowledge - it may also help them achieve a qualification faster;

-- learns at their own pace and gets support when they need it;
+- learns at their own pace and acquires support when they need it;

 Who is eligible?